 Porto © Raul Lieberwirth

-Bridges and port wine are what characterises Oporto, Portugal's gracious northern capital and second largest city after Lisbon.
-Oporto sits astride a great gorge at the point where the River Douro enters the Atlantic, and although it is mainly industrial, the city centre has plenty of charm with some art treasures, medieval cathedrals and museums, along narrow streets sporting wrought-iron balconies and bright splashes of potted geraniums.
+Bridges and port wine are what characterises Porto, Portugal's gracious northern capital and second largest city after Lisbon.
+Porto sits astride a great gorge at the point where the River Douro enters the Atlantic.
+Although it is mainly industrial, the city centre has plenty of charm with art treasures, medieval cathedrals and museums.
+The narrow streets sport wrought-iron balconies decorated with splashes of potted geraniums.

-Within easy reach of Oporto there are numerous coastal resorts and fishing villages on the Atlantic coastline, well known for their seafood restaurants.
-It is possible to cruise down the River Douro to take in the scenic splendour of the area.
+Within easy reach of Porto are numerous coastal resorts and fishing villages along the Atlantic coastline, well known for their seafood restaurants.
+It is the perfect end to a day spent cruising down the River Douro, perfect for taking in the scenic splendour of the area.

 Become our Porto Travel Expert

 We are looking for contributors for our Porto travel guide.
 If you are a local, a regular traveller to Porto or a travel professional with time to contribute and answer occasional forum questions, please contact us.